LivePersonInc/developer-center/pages/Products/Messaging Failover/messagingfailover.md

 });
 ```

-Note that the service is not a complete turnkey solution,  but has baseline functionality for sending reminder messages by polling the Messaging Interactions API for Open conversations that are Pending Consumer response for X period of time.
-These polls can be configured by skill and channel (SMS, Email)
+Note that the service is not a complete turnkey solution,  but has baseline functionality for sending reminder messages by polling the Messaging Interactions API for open conversations that are pending consumer response for a certain period of time.
+These polls can be configured by skill and channel (SMS, Email).